alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/index.md

 During the workshop, we learn exactly what happens in a typical Git workflow (`add`, `branch`, `commit`, and so on).
 We look inside the `.git` directory, and by the end of the workshop you should be able to describe the internal workings of Git.

+I very much enjoy giving this workshop in person (and I think it works best that way) -- but I can't be everywhere!
+For people I can't actually meet, I've written up my notes and exercises, so you can work through it at home.

 **If you'd like me to run this workshop at your meetup, conference or workplace, [send me an email](mailto:alex@alexwlchan.net).**